K-vanc/Tempest-EPG-Generator/README.md

 <br><br>And clicking "Generate" button will start the process..<br><br>
 ![stgrb](https://user-images.githubusercontent.com/97025515/150789157-0501d86f-4325-4a2a-9a84-c504fa2dbcbb.jpg)
 ## **Important Note for UNIX Users**
-There is 1 very important setting needs to be done by UNIX users since UNIX OSes are not allowing me to set this parameter from script side. <br>For NGINX;<br>
+There is 1 very important setting needs to be done by UNIX users since UNIX OS is not allowing me to set this parameter from script side. <br>For NGINX;<br>
 <br>**fastcgi_read_timeout**<br><br>
 and for APACHE;<br>
 <br>**TimeOut**<br><br>